okaryo/TabTabTab/README.md

 * Comprehensive Tab Overview: View all your windows and tabs, including those grouped, in one unified list.
 * Flexible Drag & Drop: Organize your tabs freely - be it pinned, grouped, or standalone.
+* Window and Group Save & Restore: Quickly save and restore your tab groups and window sessions, ensuring a seamless continuation of your work.

 ### ✨ Additional Features

 * Duplicate Tab Alert: Avoid clutter with automated alerts for duplicate tabs.
+Effortlessly close duplicates to streamline your browsing.
+* Window Merge: Combine multiple browser windows into one with a single click, organizing scattered tabs into a cohesive session.
 * Time Tracking: Keep track of how long it's been since you last accessed a tab.
 Essential Tab Operations: Bookmarking, URL copying, pinning, and more.
 * Screenshot Tool: Quickly capture the active tab's visible area.